AlokSDET/postman-k6-poc/README.md

 1. Import all collections from postman to this project under collections folder.
 2. Import all enviornments from postman to this project under enviornment folder.
-3. Rename the imported enviornment files in uat or sit or prod
+3. Import all test data and keep under testdata folder in csv or json format.
-4. Execute below scripts to convert postman collections to k6 script- 'node convert_postman_k6.js uat'  // here uat is environment we need to pass as command line argument. you can pass sit or prod or any name which matches with your enviornment file.
+4. Execute below scripts to convert postman collections to k6 script- 'node convert_postman_k6.js uat testdata.json'  // here uat is environment file namewe need to pass as command line argument. testdata.json is test data file .
 5. Execute below scripts to execute k6 script to generate the matrix and html report.
 'node k6_execution_report_generation.js'
 6. If you face any issue in deleting folder , please retry to execute steps 4 multiple time untill you get success.